 The Consolidated Group's operations are subject to some environmental regulations, particularly with regard to the storage of chemicals and waste management.
 The Consolidated Group has adequate systems in place for the management of its environmental requirements.
 The Directors are not aware of any breaches of the environmental regulations during the financial year.

 Directors' Shareholdings

-Details of the Directors' shareholdings are contained in Note 7 to the Financial Statements.
+Details of the Directors' shareholdings are contained in the Key Management Personnel Shareholding table on page 31.

 Meetings of Directors